Follow Us:

 MDR has also expressly stated that manufacturers must update their PMS system proactively in a thorough and systematic manner in line with EU MDR by people responsible for monitoring and maintaining regulatory compliance (PRRC).
 This enables manufacturers to implement an interactive corrective action or preventative action approach appropriate for the device type, as well as update clinical assessment documentation.
 It’s crucial to remember that post market surveillance requirements should be proportional to the danger posed by the item depending on its intended usage.

-Because ISO 13485 applies to all medical devices on the market, PMS strategies must be developed in conjunction with a proactive medical device PMS.
+Because ISO 13485 applies to all medical devices on the market, post market surveillance strategies must be developed in conjunction with a proactive medical device PMS.
 Because vigilance is a QMS output, it’s useful to arrange post-market clinical data collection efforts within a device’s technical documentation.
 As a result, creating a medical device vigilance system in the post-production phase to report significant device-related occurrences to authorities might help to discover previously unreported adverse product information.
 This evaluation may be beneficial in preventing future occurrences of situations that may have resulted in death or significant health deterioration.

 Frequently Asked Questions

-Vigilance System in PMS
+Explain how Vigilance System included in the PMS?

 Why constant monitoring of medical device post market surveillance?